IsaaMaster/NoteWorks/README.md

   Instantly generate concise summaries of your notes using AI, helping you review key ideas quickly.

 - **Recall Boost (Coming Soon)**
-  Transform your notes into study-ready formats designed to reinforce memory and retention.
+  Transform your notes into#study-ready formats designed to reinforce memory and retention.

-## 🎯 Purpose

-Building this webapp has taught me so much and deepened my understanding of Django, HTML/CSS/JS, responsive UI design, cloud integration, CI/CD, as well as given me experience in working with features powered with NLPs and AI.

-## 🚀 Live Demo
+### 🚀 Live Demo

 👉 [View the live application](https://noteworks5.herokuapp.com/)